 Punisher: War Zone (2008)

 In the Lionsgate film Punisher: War Zone, Jigsaw is the main antagonist and is portrayed by actor Dominic West.
-In the film he is one of the top mobsters of the Ceasare Family, known as Billy "The Beaut" Russoti.
-During a meeting with the family Caesare makes fun of his psychotic brother Looney Bin Jim after an earlier conversation and afterwards dine together with the present mobsters.
+In the film, he is one of the top mobsters of the Cesare Family, known as Billy "The Beaut" Russoti.
+During a meeting with the family, Caesare makes fun of his psychotic brother Looney Bin Jim after an earlier conversation and afterward dine together with the present mobsters.
 While dining the Punisher attacks and kills Caesare and the present thugs while Jigsaw manages to escape to a bottle recycling center.

 Jigsaw and Looney Bin Jim flee and hold the FBI agent's wife and daughter hostage and Micro as well.
 Russoti offers Punisher a choice: kill Micro and they free the wife and her daughter.
 Punisher guns down Looney Bin Jim instead and Jigsaw kills Micro and the two engage in a very brief brawl with Castle overpowering him and impales Jigsaw with a metal pole and engulfs him flames killing him.

 Billy Russo appears as a major character in the Punisher Netflix series, portrayed by British actor Ben Barnes.
 Born to a meth addict, Billy Russo grew up in various foster and group homes and was nearly molested on at least one occasion.
 After reaching adulthood, Billy enlisted in the United States Marine Corps, where he met and befriended Frank Castle.
 The two men were eventually recruited into an elite military unit called Cerebus Squad and served in a number of secret missions.
 Despite getting into a massive argument after an ambush that left much of Cerebus Squad dead, Billy and Frank continued their friendship after returning home from Afghanistan.